antznette1/S3_upload/README.md

 ![image](https://github.com/antznette1/S3_upload/blob/main/bash_scipt.png)

-The script has been attached to this repo
+Full script has been attached to this repo

 Explanation:

    display_error Function: Displays error messages and exits the script in case of an error.

    display_success Function: Displays a success message upon successful completion of the file upload process.

    Command-line Arguments: The script expects a minimum of two arguments: <bucket_name> and <file1>.
 Additional files (file2 ... fileN) and an optional target directory can be provided.

    File Existence Check: Checks if each specified file exists before attempting to upload.
 Displays an error message if a file is not found.

    AWS S3 Upload Command: Utilizes the AWS CLI to upload each file to the specified S3 bucket and directory.
 The --profile antznette option specifies the AWS CLI profile.

    Exit Status Check: After each file upload, the script checks the exit status of the last command (aws s3 ...).
 A non-zero exit status indicates an error, triggering the display of an appropriate error message.

    Success Message: Displays a success message if all file uploads are successful.

 The shift command removes the first argument (BUCKET_NAME) from the list of parameters, simplifying the processing of the remaining arguments.